damms005/vue-email-personaliser/README.md

 ## Todo

-- Make this readme more meaningful :p)
+- Make this readme more meaningful/easier
 - Write tests
 - Make package modular (so can be npm installed)